 Jennet’s passion for performance and outreach led her in 2013 to create Musicians for Michiana, a chamber music series dedicated to connecting musicians and audiences with local non-profit organizations to the benefit of all.

 All professional oboists make their own reeds, but Jennet has taken this task to new levels.
-As the owner and operator of Jennet Ingle Reeds, she makes and sells over a hundred handmade reeds every month to oboists all over the country.
-For the past five summers she has run an Oboe Reed Boot Camp to teach the craft to others, and last year she began a series of monthly Reeding Circles, in which reedmakers of various abilities can come together to learn new tricks and techniques from each other as they work socially.
+As the owner and operator of Jennet Ingle Reeds, she makes and sells over two hundred handmade reeds every month to oboists all over the country.
+For the past six summers she has run an Oboe Reed Boot Camp to teach the craft to others, and recently she began a series of monthly Reeding Circles, in which reedmakers of various abilities can come together to learn new tricks and techniques from each other as they work socially.
+Additionally, as the Five Minute Reedmaker, Jennet has created a substantial series of instructional videos on the reed-making craft.

 In her spare time, Jennet pours her energy into Prone Oboe, a blog about her active life and a behind-the-scenes look at the process of learning, teaching, and performing music at a high level.